hemanthr28/flash_util/Readme.txt

-This fodler contains tools to flash the Petalinux image to the Bittware 250 SoC
+This folder contains tools to flash the Petalinux image to the Bittware 250 SoC